 - #18: Be grateful that you were his karma and he was your northern star.

-- #19: Feel thankful that you are no longer wasting time shining your light on f*cktards and marveling at their illumination.
+- #19: Feel thankful that you are no longer wasting time shining your light on toxic people and marveling at their illumination.

 #20: Feel thankful for other people’s allergic reactions to your evolution.
 It’s a sign that you’re on the right path.
 Keep evolving and be kind along the way.
 The world will adjust.

-- #21: Be greatful that you already have the best friend you’ll ever have.
+- #21: Be grateful that you already have the best friend you’ll ever have.
 The secret to the solid friendships I have is that I let go of expectation.
 When I learned to love myself, I naturally stopped being so touchy, so hypersensitive, so offended and so let down in my relationships.
 I let go of soul-eroding jealousy and my constant need to “win” and be chosen.
-I realized that no matter who rejected me, abandoned me, or hurt me in my life, I’d always be with the one person who would never let me down or leave my side: ME.
+I realized that no matter who rejected me, abandoned me, or hurt me in my life, I’d always be with the one person who has never left my side: ME.